zdenham/open-facets/readme.md

 This is a proof of concept of what a smart contract development library for EIP-2535 diamonds could look like, using ERC721 as an example.

-The "contracts/example" directory includes what an implementation using the library could look like.
+The "contracts/example" directory includes an example implementation using the library.
 The example shows an ERC721 with an allowlist gated mint, and special functionality that prevents transferring tokens to blocked addresses.
-This example was chosen to showcase both inheritance and composability with the library.
+This was chosen to showcase both inheritance and composability with the library.

 I summarize some of the design choices below, would love any feedback and critiques!